-In addition to caching customer loops, the kiosk caches all of the multimedia content and the questions, which is what allows it to function in the offline mode.
+In addition to caching customer loops, the kiosk caches all of the multimedia content, survey questions and other settings.

 Apple iOS 8 disallows auto-playing video content when a web page is loaded.
 In order to support Apple devices, we added an introduction page that prompts customers to allow playing the video.
 The page is displayed once after every kiosk refresh:

 A consistent and strong internet connection is crucial.
 The solution has certain features built-in to counteract intermittent outages, please consult Advanced Features section for details.